nmtrang29/blog/src/content/posts/hellokitty.md

 ![Loading state](./_assets/hellokitty/loading.gif)

-## The response
+### Reaction

 The response was overwhelming: everyone smiled when they saw it.
-Many said it actually made them want to spend more time in Datadog, with some even suggesting that this theme could boost morale and productivity if it was implemented.
-One coworker printed the assets as stickers, which quickly spread across laptops in the office :-).
+Many said it would actually make them want to spend more time in Datadog, with some colleagues suggesting that this theme could boost morale and productivity if it was implemented.
+One teammate printed the logo as stickers, which quickly spread across laptops in the office :-).
 ![Team's reaction](./_assets/hellokitty/reaction.png)